Plant Stem Cell Regulation and Floral Patterning

 We are interested in the holistic view of gene regulation in plant reproduction, which leads to developmental robustness and coordination.
 We explore signaling and epigenetic control in stem cell maintenance, environmental response and fertilization.
 To reveal the molecular mechanisms, we use Arabidopsis as a model plant for genetic, reverse-genetic, biochemical and genomics approaches, as well as Brassicas and rice to study the conservation and diversification.
 Our students work at the frontiers of plant molecular genetics, developing their research, presentation and writing skills.

 Major Research Topics

-We will study how plants memorize environmental temperature and light conditions and reveal the molecular mechanisms that confer the plasticity and robustness of the cascades under various environmental stimuli.
-These studies will serve as the basis of plant growth optimization for better yields of crop plants (Fig.3).
+We study how plants memorize environmental temperature and light conditions and reveal the molecular mechanisms that confer the plasticity and robustness of the cascades under various environmental stimuli.
+These studies will serve as a basis of plant growth optimization for improved crop plant yields (Fig.3).

 - Sun et al. Science, 343, 1248559, 2014